 If we picture an email correspondence in English, we see that there are words that aren’t usually used in our everyday speech, such as «yours truly», or «sincerely».

 The Portuguese language has its own versions of those.
 We call them “frases de encerramento” (sign-off sentences).
 Some of them are similar to English, and others not quite so.Atenciosamente

-This expression translates as “sincerely” in English and conveys pretty much the same value, so its use is considered adequate if you just want to show courtesy towards the receiver.Obrigado(a) (Thank you)
+This expression translates as “sincerely” in English and conveys pretty much the same value, so its use is considered adequate if you just want to show courtesy towards the recipient.Obrigado(a) (Thank you)

-Be careful with this sign-off; many language learners get confused about whether to use obrigado or obrigada, as they mistakenly think that the word should agree in gender with the receiver, but it’s the reverse, this term must always agree in gender with the sender.
-For instance, if you are a male, you should write «obrigado», while females should write «obrigada».
+Be careful with this sign-off; many language learners get confused about whether to use obrigado or obrigada, as they mistakenly think that the word should agree in gender with the recipient, but it’s the reverse, this term must always agree in gender with the sender.
+For instance, if you are a male, you should write «obrigado», while women should write «obrigada».

 It is also important to have a broader view of what a formal email in Portuguese looks like, so let’s look at the example below:

 Prezado Sr. Marcos,